pslisko/performa365docs/docs/howto/manage_users.rst

 Application roles needed to manage learning users: :ref:`Tenant Admin <tenant_administrator>`

-Authentication and Authorization
+User Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO Marko - opisati tipove authN i AthZ: AAD, ADFS
+Users in Performa 365 can be authenticated using their Azure Active Directory (AAD) account or Active Directory Federation Services (AD FS) account.
+Identity provider is defined per tenant and selected in the initial tenant configuration (TBD: link).

 User management features described below depend on the selected identity provider.
-Identity provider is selected in the tenant configuration (TBD: link).

 View All Users